galleryaboutWorkshopspurchasecontactmailing listLinksarticlesBlogwhats new

-Nature photography requires specialized camera equipment in order to achieve consistently high quality images.
+We all know that bird photography requires specialized camera equipment in order to achieve consistently high quality images.
 Starting with a camera body the serious nature photographer will add a lens, tripod, flash and other accessories to their ever-expanding camera bag.
-There is no list of equipment that will be perfect for every photographer and the decisions that each photographer makes will depend upon their preferred subject matter, the weight of equipment that they are willing to carry, budget, etc. On this page I outline the equipment that I use for my bird photography.
+There is no list of equipment that will be perfect for every photographer and the decisions that each photographer makes will depend upon their preferred subject matter, the weight of equipment that they are willing to carry, budget, etc.

-BH
+BH PHOTO VIDEO

 One Way to Support this Site...